Takanu/Pelican/README.md

 * An open sticker platform
 * 30,000 member groups
-* You can access your chats easily from any device
+* The ability to access your chats easily from any device
 * 1.5GB file transfers
 * A cool HTML5 game platform
 * Apps For Literally Everything (Tablets, Desktop, Smartwatches)